dpereira-lima/Data_Visualization_Tool_lab/analise_graf_financeira/readme.md

 ```

-After this adjustment I was able to build the dashboard, in Tableau, using the main financial KPIs:
+After this adjustment I was able to build the dashboard, in Tableau, using some financial KPIs:

 - Total expenses and revenues;
 - Profit margin;